crossterm-rs/crossterm/crossterm_cursor/README.md

 This crate supports all Unix terminals and windows terminals down to Windows 7 but not all of them have been tested.
 If you have used this library for a terminal other than the above list without issues feel free to add it to the above list, I really would appreciate it.

-## Notice

-This library is average stable now, I don't expect it to not to change that much.
-If there are any changes that will affect previous versions I will [describe](https://github.com/TimonPost/crossterm/blob/master/docs/UPGRADE.md) what to change to upgrade.

-## Contributing

-I highly appreciate it when you are contributing to this crate.
-Also Since my native language is not English my grammar and sentence order will not be perfect.
-So improving this by correcting these mistakes will help both me and the reader of the docs.

 ## Authors

 * **Timon Post** - *Project Owner & creator*

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/TimonPost/crossterm/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details